Wednesday, August 7, 2019

 A songwriter who oscillates between screaming loud riffs and acoustic folk ballads Neil touches on all genres and sounds.
 RtBE tends to lean towards his louder/heavier side, and for this list we are leaving out all of his albums with Crazy Horse.
 This is done because basically our personal preferences would put five of those albums in this list so we wanted to separate them out with their own post coming later this month.

-Below we are picking Neil Young's best studio work, (minus the Horse), but like lots of artists in our Master series there will be excellent albums left out.
+Below we are picking Neil Young's best studio work, (minus the Horse, that list can be found here), but like lots of artists in our Master series there will be excellent albums left out.
 As always this list is a discussion starter, not a final statement on the matter.
 Let's dig in...

 His best pure folk album starts our list as Neil took a second in the late seventies to go back to his Canadian roots and wrap up Comes A Time with a cover of Ian Tyson's "Four Strong Winds" with class and grace.
 Those adjectives are found throughout this record as the title track is a pure ode with its fiddle work and pristine strumming, accompanying soulful singing from the Young and backup voices; the most straight ahead pretty Neil may have ever been.
-While most fans probably go to Harvest, RtBE digs Comes a Time much more.
+While most fans probably go to Harvest (the most obvious album absent from this list), RtBE digs Comes a Time much more.

 The piano shuffling "Lotta Love" was often covered and is a soft beautiful tune while "Human Highway" is just one example of Nicolette Larson's fantastic supporting harmonies with Young throughout this record even helping to sing lead on "Motorcycle Mama" the silliest tune here.
 While an amazing track like "I Am The Ocean" almost single-handedly gave Mirror Ball this slot, Comes A Time is a much more solid complete record from Young and the purest folk vibe he ever committed to a full length album.